KNolte19/MosquitoWingClassifier/README.md

 - **Species Classification:** The system processes uploaded images and returns the identified species.
 - **Confidence Metrics:** Each result includes a confidence score indicating the model's certainty in its classification.
 - **Download Results:** Users can download the classification report or processed images using the provided identifier.

+# License
+This repository contains code licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+You are free to share and adapt the code as long as you provide appropriate credit.

 ---